Our Blog

 Bodyweight demands creativity in resistance adjustment: shifting more weight to one limb, elevating the feet, manipulating the range of motion, etc. You cannot adjust the resistance with barbell precision, hence cycling is out and specialized variety is in as a means of increasing intensity.
 Volume is easily added, as the exercises are a lot less systemically draining than the power lifts.
 Besides, your body weight is always handy for a strength training session, which enables you to make dramatic strength gains on the grease-the-groove protocol.
 In summary, bodyweight strength training employs a balanced combination of both strategies.

-Helpful course to enroll - Kettlebell Training Specialist
+Helpful course to enroll in certified nutritionist course.

 Recent Blog